rsyslog/rsyslog/source/tutorials/database.rst

     ``$ModLoad ommysql``

-directive at the begining of /etc/rsyslog.conf for MySQL and
+directive at the beginning of /etc/rsyslog.conf for MySQL and

     ``$ModLoad ompgsql``